Rowland's Castle: Geography

 The village lies in the area of the former Forest of Bere on the eastern boundary of Hampshire.
 To the east in the parish of Stoughton is Stansted Park.

 Rowlands Castle lies on the northern edge of the Neogene deposits of the Hampshire Basin.
 The north of the village lies on the chalk of the southern South Downs.
 In the south is the Reading Formation which gave rise to the former local brick industry.

 Facilities

 It is largely a quiet residential village, with two pubs and a few small shops, including a hardware store and a local convenience store.

 A model railway depicting the village during the war has been created and is on display at nearby Stansted House.

 Transport

 Rowlands Castle is served by Rowlands Castle railway station on the Portsmouth Direct line between London Waterloo and Portsmouth served by the generally hourly South Western Railway stopping service.
-There is just one significant First Hampshire & Dorset bus route which operates every two hours during core daytime and goes via Leigh Park, Havant and Denvilles to Emsworth.
+There is just one significant Stagecoach bus route which operates 4 times per day during core daytime and goes via Leigh Park, Havant and Denvilles to Emsworth.

 The village is crossed by several long-distance footpaths: the Monarch's Way, Sussex Border Path, Staunton Way and Shipwrights Way.
 National Cycle Route 22 passes by the village green on its route from Havant to Petersfield.